kids-first/kf-somatic-workflow/README.md

   - Those intervals are used to run the [Mutect2 subworkflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_mutect2_sub_wf.md)
 - [Lancet](https://github.com/nygenome/lancet/releases/tag/v1.0.7) `v1.0.7`, from the New York Genome Center (NYGC), calls SNV, MNV, and INDEL
   - This workflow will generate the interval lists needed to split up calling jobs to significantly reduce run time
-  - It will also convert cram input to bam input, if applicable
+  - It will also convert cram input to BAM input, if applicable
-  - Intervals and bams are used as inputs to run the [Lancet subworkflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_lancet_sub_wf.md)
+  - Intervals and BAMs are used as inputs to run the [Lancet subworkflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_lancet_sub_wf.md)
 - [VarDict Java](https://github.com/AstraZeneca-NGS/VarDictJava/tree/1.7.0) `v1.7.0`, from AstraZeneca, calls SNV, MNV, INDEL and more
   - This workflow will generate the interval lists needed to split up calling jobs to significantly reduce run time
-  - It will also convert cram input to bam input, if applicable
+  - It will also convert cram input to BAM input, if applicable
-  - Intervals and bams are used as inputs to run the [VarDict Java subworkflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_vardict_sub_wf.md)
+  - Intervals and BAMs are used as inputs to run the [VarDict Java subworkflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_vardict_sub_wf.md)

 Each caller has a different approach to variant calling, and together one can glean confident results.
 **After running this overall workflow, we recommend running our [consensus calling workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc-consensus-calling.md) for a balance of sensitivity and specificity overall.**